 Can I talk to a current Project Associates to learn more about what day-to-day life is like as a Project Associate?

 Yes, we can connect you to our current Project Associates.
 Please email firstname.lastname@example.org with your request.

 Support and Training

 What kind of support can I expect from the IIC?

-The IIC will hold required orientation sessions during spring 2016 for prospective applicants.
+The IIC will hold required training and orientation in August of 2019.
 The IIC will provide support in the following areas: visa acquisition, payment for one roundtrip ticket to India, housing during the training session, evacuation insurance for non-Indian Project Associates, health and safety protocols, project management oversight, and professional development opportunities.
 The IIC also provides a stipend to cover living costs for the duration of the Fellowship.
-During the summer 2016, the IIC will host a required training at the University of Chicago in Hyde Park and the University of Chicago Center in Delhi.
+During the summer 2019, the IIC will host a required training.
 During this training, IIC Project Associates and IIC administrators will review in detail the management support and expectations for each Project Associate.

 All Project Associates are required to have completed their coursework and theses for their degree before beginning training, with the exception of graduate students who are taking a gap year away from their program.
 If you are interested in applying to the IIC, please ensure that you can meet this requirement.